Getting Post-Conviction Relief

 Restoration of Gun Rights

-Certain criminal convictions result in the loss of gun rights in California.
-However, they may be restored if the conviction was not a felony involving a dangerous weapon or domestic violence.
-Gun rights may also be restored through a Governor’s pardon.
+Oftentimes the loss of gun rights comes with a criminal conviction in California.
+However, if you were not convicted for a felony or domestic violence, experienced appellate attorneys can fight for their restoration.
+While rarer, gun rights may also be restored with a Governor's pardon.

 Sealing of Juvenile Records